 When you laugh, your body increases its oxygen intake and releases endorphins.

-Among many other positive effects, these two things can provide you with a quick, refreshing boost of energy.
+Among many other benefits of laughter, these two things can provide you with a quick, refreshing boost of energy.

 6. Laughter Reduces Stress